zacharyweiss/magspoof_flipper/README.md

 > After the first launch of the app, the `/apps_data/magspoof/` folder will be created on your Flipper's SD card, and populated with sample `.mag` files.
 Place your own files here, using the [sample files](resources) as a template.

 > [!WARNING]
-> Use responsibly, and at your own risk. ***I neither condone nor am sympathetic to malicious uses of my code.***
+> Use responsibly, and at your own risk.
+MagSpoof is intended solely for authorized security audits and educational purposes.
+Ensure legal compliance and obtain necessary permissions before using this tool.
 >
-> Please only use this with magstripe cards and mag readers you own — this is solely meant as a proof of concept for educational purposes.
+> ***I neither condone nor am sympathetic to malicious uses of my code.***

 ## TX Module
 The GPIO module is a simple electromagnet consisting of an H-bridge, a capacitor, and a coil.
 One can build the pictured circuit, or purchase a MagSpoof board from the community.
 There is no "official board", but the following are popular choices: